muhrifqii/curium-rust-axum/README.md

 ```
 main/src/
+├── {component_name}/   # Core application component (user, catalog, etc)
+│   ├── api.rs          # Driver port and use case adapters (Can be a module)
-├── domain/           # Core business logic and entities
+│   ├── domain.rs       # Domain logic and models (Can be a module)
+│   ├── mod.rs          # Rust module, driving encapsulation rules
+│   └── repository.rs   # Port and driven adapters (Can be a module)
-├── infrastructure/   # External adapters (DB, HTTP, etc.)
+├── infrastructure/     # Shared adapters (kernel) (DB, Config, etc.)
-├── router/          # HTTP routing and handlers
+├── router/             # HTTP feature routing controller/handlers
+├── context.rs          # Application context that holds all required dependencies
+├── lib.rs              # Declaration of project modules
+├── main.rs             # Application entry point
-└── types/           # Common types and error handling
+└── types.rs            # Shared types and errors
 ```

 ### Key Components

+- **Application Component Module**: Core application component that encapsulate the driven port and adapters.
+- **Api**: Application interface (driver port) that interacts with the outside world, orchestrating the business logic of a component
 - **Domain Layer**: Contains business logic and entities
-- **Ports**: Interfaces that define how the application interacts with the outside world
-- **Adapters**: Implementations of ports (e.g., SQLite/PostgreSQL repositories)
-- **Application Services**: Orchestrate the flow of data and business logic
+- **Repository**: Driven port and adapter of a component
+- **

 ## Features